 To connect Issue Templates with external software to use API, you need to generate a token.

-Go to Api Tokens tab in the configuration of Issue Templates (Apps>Issue Templates>Configuration>API Tokens).
+Go to Api Tokens tab in the global configuration of Issue Templates (Marketplace Apps>Issue Templates>Configuration>API Tokens).

-Follow these steps to configure REST API (with Postman as an example).
+Follow these steps to use REST API (with Postman as an example).
+In this scenario a specific template will be applied to a specific issue.

 issueId is the ID of an issue that you want the template to be applied to